Seasonal Story Club

 Flower Feet: A summer self-care practice for littles

 Our boys love foot baths.
 Often we do them inside before bedtime, sometimes we take them outside and add a few fresh flowers to the water.
+After a soak, we take a moment for a little foot massage.
 Right now we're using an infused oil of red clover and plantain, two gentle and abundant plants growing outside our door.
 It smells earthy and sweet.
 Instructions are included for making an herbal oil in your summer booklet, and you can reference the photos of making violet honey below in our spring guide, as the process is nearly identical.

 SWALLOWTAIL BUTTERFLY FINGER PUPPET